 travel essentialsTransportation & Transit

-Xi'an to Chengdu by High-Speed Rail
+How to Travel from Xi'an to Chengdu by High-Speed Rail?

 Reading Time:~6 mins

-Last updated: April 2026.
+Last updated: May 2026.
 Train schedules and ticket prices change seasonally — verify before booking.

 The Xi'an–Chengdu high-speed line cuts through the Qinling mountain range, dropping you from the old Silk Road capital into Sichuan in under four hours.
 Over 90% of the route runs through tunnels and elevated viaducts — the engineering is considerable, even if the window views are limited.
 Before this line opened in 2017, the same journey took 16 hours.